DataFire/Integrations/integrations/generated/zoom_us/README.md

 ### IMGroupList
 * IM Group List `object`: List of IM Groups
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_number `integer`: The page number of current results.
+  * page_number `integer`: The page number of current results
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
-  * groups `array`: List of Group objects.
+  * groups `array`: List of Group objects
     * items
       * id `string`: IM Group ID
       * name `string`: Group name
-      * total_members `integer`: Total number of members in this group.
+      * total_members `integer`: Total number of members in this group
       * search_by_account `boolean`: Members can search others under same account
       * search_by_domain `boolean`: Members can search others in the same email domain
       * search_by_ma_account `boolean`: Members can search others under same master account, including all sub accounts